 Learning how to wash dark and black clothes will help them stay vibrant while protecting lighter clothes from color transfer.
 If you want to keep your wardrobe looking fresh, it’s important to know how to prevent the fading of black and dark-colored clothes.
 The simple steps in this guide can go a long way towards preserving your clothes so they look their best.

 1: How to help prevent fading by reading clothing labels

 Every item of clothing has unique needs.
-Before you toss those black jeans or purple shirt into the washing machine, take a look at the label and read the fabric care instructions.
-Fabrics fade due to breakage and small tears that occur in the fiber of clothing – these tears expose the fiber ends, leading to a faded appearance.
+Before you toss those black jeans or that purple shirt into the washing machine, take a look at the label and read the fabric care instructions.
+Fabrics fade due to breakage and small tears that occur in the fiber of clothing—these tears expose the fiber ends, leading to a faded appearance.